codepath/android_guides/Extended-ActionBar-Guide.md

 ### Setting up AppCompatActivity

-In order to ensure that the ActionBar works on all Android versions, we are going to use [AppCompatActivity](https://developer.android.com/reference/android/support/v7/app/AppCompatActivity.html) to setup our support ActionBar.
-Follow the [[AppCompat setup guide|Migrating-to-the-AppCompat-Library]] to make sure you're including the library.
+In order to ensure that the ActionBar works on all Android versions, we are going to use [AppCompatActivity](https://developer.android.com/reference/androidx/appcompat/app/AppCompatActivity.html) to setup our support ActionBar.
+Follow the AndroidX [[AppCompat setup guide|Migrating-to-the-AppCompat-Library]] to make sure you're including the library.

 Once the library has been added, be sure to sync your project with the gradle file (`Tools => Android => Sync Project with Gradle Files`) and make sure any applicable activities are now extending from `AppCompatActivity` in order to enable the compatibility fragments and action bar: